Palmer Blair Collection

 Palmer Blair was born on July 8, 1922, in Watauga County, the second of two sons among five children born to Henry Neal Blair and Martha Sligh Blair.
 Born and raised on the 300-plus-acre working Blair Farm located on the southeast end of Boone, Palmer grew up attending local schools.
 He graduated as a history and science major from Appalachian State Teachers College (now ASU) in 1945, the same year he met his future wife, Sarah Lynn Rives, a freshman from Jonesboro, North Carolina.
 They were married in October 1947.

 Palmer began exploring the world of photography and working in the field while a student in college.
 During that time he convinced his mother to allow him to set up a darkroom in a tiny room off of the kitchen’s back porch at the Blair home place.
-He opened his first photography business in 1947 in the basement of Wade Brown’s law office at 766 West King Street, the current home of Miller and Johnson’s Law practice.
+He opened his first photography business in 1947 in the basement of Wade Brown’s first law office at 766 West King Street, the current home of Miller and Johnson’s Law practice.
 In late 1948, Palmer moved his business and studio to the Linney Law Office Building at 718 West King Street.
 By 1952, he had outgrown that building and relocated his business to 127 Depot Street, now Black Cat Burrito.
-The final home of “Palmer’s Photo Shop” was in the Carolina Hotel building at 597 West King Street, where “A Piece of the Past Antiques” is currently located.
+Beginning in April 1953, the final home of “Palmer’s Photo Shop” was in the Qualls Block at 597 West King Street (then 125 East King), where “A Piece of the Past Antiques” is currently located.